YoussraMeskine/alx-system_engineering-devops/0x00-shell_basics/README.md

-**2-bring_me_home: go to the $HOME using "cd ~" or "cd /root" **3-listfiles: lists details about a directory content using "ls -l" **4-listmorefiles: lists the hidden files using "ls -al"
+**2-bring_me_home: go to the $HOME using "cd ~" or "cd /root" **3-listfiles: lists details about a directory content using "ls -l" **4-listmorefiles: lists the hidden files using "ls -al" **5-listfilesdigitonly: lists the content of the working directory with group and user IDs using "ls -an"